leite/fgodmod/README.md

 # fgod mod v1.6.12 for 0 A. D. version A23

-If you like the work of fgod mod (and me fpre in general) you can donate me, just email me:
+If you like the work of fgod mod (and me fpre in general) I can give you donation information per mail from

     fraizy@gmx.de

-and I give you information.

 Report Feedback/Bugs: